omasoud/MarkdownViewer/README.md

 ### Limitations

 - **Not a sandbox:** The app opens HTML in your default browser.
-While CSP blocks scripts, a malicious Markdown file could still contain misleading HTML content (e.g., fake login forms).
+While CSP blocks scripts and sanitization removes dangerous elements, a malicious Markdown file could still contain misleading HTML content (e.g., fake login forms).
 Exercise caution with files from untrusted sources.

 - **No code signing:** The scripts are not digitally signed.
 If you're security-conscious, review the source code before running.